Therapeutic Horticulture as Therapy: How it Works

 The practice of working with plants and nature aimed and improving well-being is known as Therapeutic Horticulture or Horticultural Therapy.
 However, Therapeutic Horticulture can also be used as an intervention in mental health therapy.
-What are the key differences?
+How does it work in therapy?

 Working with plants and being out in nature is incredibly grounding and calming.
 Whether its working in the garden, taking a stroll in the park or hiking, our mind and body instantly feels the impact of engaging in a nature based activities through a renewed sense of wellness.